 People v.
 E. Drummond

-Client charged with forcible rape by ex-girlfriend.
-Mr. Watford was hired after client plead guilty to a felony and before he was sentenced to probation.
+Client charged with forcible rape by an ex-girlfriend.
+Mr. Watford was hired after the client pleads guilty to a felony and before he was sentenced to probation.
 Mr. Watford successfully argued to have plea vacated due to the fact that client was not advised that he would be deported based upon his guilty plea.
 Thereafter, Mr. Watford filed a motion to dismiss all charges for violating the client’s right to a speedy trial which was granted after the complainant repeatedly failed to appear for trial.